Lachlanoc/mining-note-type/README.md

 E.g.  所\[ところ;h\] still shows the pitch accent and furigana on hover.

+Target word highlighting on the frontside sentence only works for the base of the word as Migaku provides a normalised form of verbs in its target word field.
+It's not ideal but the visibility is still good.

 The code was primarily generated with Gemini 3 Pro.

 Fields include: